SE-UP/RSE-UP/chapters/git_advanced.md

     The merge request from there back to the `main` branch of the main repository will update automatically.

-GitHub and other forges do allow people to merge conflicts through their browser-based interfaces, but doing it on our desktop means we can use our favorite editor to resolve the conflict.
+Github and other forges do allow people to merge conflicts through their browser-based interfaces, but doing it on our desktop means we can use our favorite editor to resolve the conflict.
 It also means that if the change affects the project's code, we can run everything to make sure it still works.